Archduke Eugen of Austria: World War I

 Eugen was promoted to Field Marshal on 23 November 1916 and in the middle of March 1917 again took up his work as the commander of the southwest front.
 During the Caporetto offensive, Eugen was the actual commander employing his complete energy in the process.
 He recognized that this was the last favorable opportunity for the Central Powers.
-The Archduke, who normally was no great flayer of the soldiers could on this occasion not push hard enough.
+The Archduke, not typically a harsh taskmaster to his soldiers, could on this occasion not push hard enough.
 There appeared temporarily to be great confusion in the issuing of orders.
 It is possible that many blamed Eugen and his staff for this.

 Against the will of the chief of the general staff, Generaloberst Baron Arz von Straußenburg, the Emperor Karl released Eugen from active service on 18 December 1917.
 The southwestern front command was terminated.
 The relief of Eugen does not appear to have been made for personal but on objective reasons.
 After Russia's withdrawal from the war and the shortening of various other fronts (Isonzo, Carinthia, Dolomites), the senior generals pushed at the Piave.
 With his very senior rank, Eugen could only be a commander in chief.
 Eugen was forced to go as the Emperor Karl himself took up the supreme command.

 Eugen still enjoyed high renown and at the end of the war at the beginning of November 1918, the idea of Eugen becoming a regent was introduced.
 The last foreign minister Graf Andrássy and the member of parliament Dr. Franz Dinghofer of the German nationalist party had discussed this.
 However, Eugen would never have accepted such an offer without the consent of the emperor.